agapebondservant/tap-data/workshop/content/deploy-ml-workflow.md

 ### Building ML Model

+Let's view the source Jupyter notebook for our exercise.
+Click on the Jupyter tab, enter "jupyter" in the textbox, and open the notebook by navigating to jupyter --> Image Processing.ipynb in the file explorer on the left.

-Our Jupyter notebook scripts have been converted into production-ready code hosted in a **Github repo**.
+Our Jupyter notebook has been converted into production-ready code hosted in a **Github repo**.
 The code template has been registered as an **App Accelerator** in the TAP GUI.
 Navigate to the TAP GUI screen below to view the "Sample Tensorflow" accelerator: